chaoweiyang1/book-reference-code/README.md

 For each chapter, please program in sequence since certain following code depend on previous code.

+Chapters 1-8 use Python 3.11.x
+Chapters 9-12 use Python 3.9.16 which is currently packaged with ArcGIS Pro

 # Software requirements:
 * Python 3.x
 * ArcGIS 10.4 and above